pburtchaell/redux-promise-middleware/README.md

 To use the middleware, dispatch a promise within the `payload` of the action and specify a `type` string.
 You may pass an optional `data` object.
 This is dispatched from the pending action and is useful for optimistic updates.

 The pending action is dispatched immediately with the original type string and a suffix of `_PENDING`.
 The fulfilled action is dispatched only if the promise is resolved, e.g., if it was successful; and the rejected action is dispatched only if the promise is rejected, e.g., if an error occurred.
 The fulfilled and rejected suffixes are `_FULFILLED` and `_REJECTED` respectively.
+If necessary, it is possible [to change the value](#type-suffix-configuration) of the type suffixes.

 ```js
 export function myAsyncActionCreator(data) {